What is a hybrid car & how does it work?

 Why get a hybrid car?

-• Company cars pay less Benefit-In-Kind Tax
+• Pay less Benefit-In-Kind Tax on company cars

 How do hybrid electric cars work?